-Reducing grant management risk is not limited to financial fraud; this effort also includes instituting policies and procedures, as well as the oversight necessary to meet specific regulatory requirements that are part of your federal grant.
+Reducing grant management risk is not limited to financial fraud; this effort also includes instituting policies and procedures, like the Drug-free Workplace Act.

-The requirements vary within different federal agencies and grant programs, so prospective grantees need to be aware what requirements apply to them by checking the terms and conditions of the federal grant.
+The requirements vary within different federal agencies and grant programs, so prospective grantees need to be aware of what requirements apply to them by checking the terms and conditions of the federal grant.

 Here are five little known facts about the Drug-Free Workplace rules that can affect the standing of your grant and should not be ignored.

-This manual must explicitly state that use, manufacture, possession, or distribution of a controlled substance is prohibited as well as indicate the specific actions the organization will take when an employee violates drug-free policies.
+This manual must explicitly state that the use, manufacture, possession, or distribution of a controlled substance is prohibited as well as indicate the specific actions the organization will take when an employee violates drug-free policies.

-Fact #2: Truth or Consequences
+Fact #2-Truth or Consequences

-• Dangers of work place drug use
+- Dangers of workplace drug use

-• Instructs and informs as to work place drug-free policies
+- Instructs and informs as to workplace drug-free policies

-• Provides information on available drug counseling, rehabilitation, and employee assistance programs
+- Provides information on available drug counseling, rehabilitation, and employee assistance programs

-• Indicates consequences and penalties when an employee breaches drug-free workplace policy
+- Indicates consequences and penalties when an employee breaches drug-free workplace policy

-Fact #3: Do Tell
+Fact #3-Do Tell

 The Drug-Free Workplace rules state that the organization must formally notify employees that abiding by the terms of drug-free workplace policy is a condition of their employment.
-This includes the requirement that:

-• The employee must notify the organization within 5 calendar days if they are convicted of a criminal drug violation.
+- The employee must notify the organization within 5 calendar days if they are convicted of a criminal drug violation.

-• The organization must notify the granting agency within 10 calendar days after receiving a drug conviction notification from an employee.
+- The organization must notify the granting agency within 10 calendar days after receiving a drug conviction notification from an employee.

-Fact #4: Enforcement is a requirement
+Fact #4-Enforcement is a Requirement

 The organization must enforce a punitive consequence or require any employee convicted of a criminal drug violation to attend and meet all required participatory criteria in a drug abuse/rehabilitation program.

-Grantees must also demonstrate an active, on-going good faith effort to comply with all Drug Free Work Place Act 1988 requirements.
+Grantees must also demonstrate an active, on-going good faith effort to comply with all Drug-Free Work Place Act 1988 requirements.

 - This is an area that gets a lot of scrutiny by the Feds, so don’t put your head in the sand!